alexisspace/antibiotic_and_media/README.md

 ## PART II
 Is for media calculations, relevant variables are:
 `lb_agar_concentration` (mg/mL): this is provided by the media manufacturer, the amount of mass per milliliter of water.
-See http://www.the-odin.com/lb-agar/ for an example
+See http://www.the-odin.com/lb-agar/ for an example.

 `v_plate` (mL): The volume of the plates you are working with.

 `n_plates` (number of plates desired to fill): The number of plates you want to fill with media.